1. Set Up Your Patriot Pass and MasonLive Email

 2. Register for Orientation

-Three to five business days after you have paid your enrollment deposit, you can register for orientation.
+Three to five business days after you have paid your enrollment deposit to the Office of Admissions, you will be able to register for orientation.
+Registration for summer orientations will open on March 15, 2019.

-All transfer students are charged a $225 New Student Fee upon registering for courses.
+Currently, all transfer students are charged a $225 New Student Fee upon registering for their first semester of courses.

 3. Complete Patriot Preview